Skip to Content

 Carolina Grassi

-Carolina is RSB’s Business Development & Innovations Manager.
+Carolina is RSB’s Associate Director – Partnerships and Engagement.
 A biologist with a PhD in genetics and an MBA in Business Management, Carolina has dedicated her professional career to helping to achieve a balance between environmental protection and economic growth by establishing a sustainable and low-carbon circular economy.
-She has spent much of her career working […]
+She has spent much of her career […]

 read more